Literature BA (Hons)

 You will explore literature in a global context, looking in depth at language and literary history within texts and on the international literary stage.

 We teach a range of advanced specialist modules alongside more traditional content, and you are able to combine your studies with other disciplines.
-You will also study language, translation and the interrelation of Scots, Gaelic, English and other languages in Scotland.

 - You will study literature in an international context